Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces

 A natural question is whether the existence of limits at infinity outside of a $Q$-thin set implies the existence of limits along infinite curves.
 To answer this question, we introduce the notion of a {\it thick} set, defined in Section~\ref{sec-thin}.
 Roughly speaking, thick sets have Hausdorff content uniformly bounded away from zero in sufficiently large dyadic annuli.
-We show in Lemmas~\ref{lem5.2-2308} and \ref{lem5.3-0709}, that if $u\in\dot N^{1,Q}(X)$ has a limit at infinity along some thick set, then there exists a family of infinite curves along which $u$ attains the same limit.
+One of the main ideas of this paper, shown in Lemmas~\ref{lem5.1-2308}, \ref{lem5.2-2308}, and \ref{lem5.3-0709}, is that if $u\in\dot N^{1,Q}(X)$ has a limit at infinity along some thick set, then there exists a large family of infinite curves along which $u$ attains the same limit.
 We recall that any family of infinite curves in this setting will have $Q$-modulus zero, and so $Q$-modulus gives us no information on the size of this family.
 However, this family of curves has large $Q$-modulus in each of the considered annuli.
 As such, we show that inside any sufficiently large ball, the curves in this family have length proportional to the radius of the ball, and the union of their trajectories inside the ball has measure proportional to the measure of the ball.
 That is to say, this family of curves fills up a significant portion of each large ball, but each curve is not too long.
-In Lemma~\ref{lem4.5-0703}, we show that if $E\subset X$ is a $Q$-thin set, then $X\setminus E$ is a thick set, which completes the picture for the following result:
+In Lemma~\ref{lem4.5-0703}, we show that if $E\subset X$ is a $Q$-thin set, then $X\setminus E$ is a thick set.
+This completes the picture for the following main result: